alexanderweigelt/DockerDevbox/README.md

 # Devbox

 Devbox based on Apache PHP 7.1 using docker.
+Use it only as a develop environment!

 ## Prerequisites